QuantEcon/lecture-python-advanced/source/rst/smoothing.rst

 which for our finite-state Markov setting is Hall's (1978) conclusion that consumption follows a random walk.

-As we saw in our first lecture on the :doc:`permanent income model <perm_income>`, this leads to
+As we saw in our first lecture on the `permanent income model <https://python-intro.quantecon.org/perm_income.html>`__, this leads to

 .. math::
     :label: cs_9